 Most people with a kidney infection can be treated at home with a course of antibiotics, and paracetamol if needed.

-See your GP if you feel feverish and have pain in your tummy, lower back or genitals that won't go away.
+See a GP if you feel feverish and have pain in your tummy, lower back or genitals that will not go away.

 If you think your child has a UTI, even if it's just cystitis, make sure you see a GP or go to an out-of-hours emergency service.